-1. Introduction
+Introduction

-- 0.75 The title 'World Cup Competition' applies to the following competitions: - The individual competitions of the Open World Cup and the Grand Prix competitions - The competitions of the Junior World Cup - The competitions of the Team World Cup o.76 (a) Admission
+- o.75.
+The title 'World Cup Competition' applies to the following competitions: - The individual competitions of the Open World Cup and the Grand Prix competitions - The competitions of the Junior World Cup - The competitions of the Team World Cup o.76.
+Admission

-2. Criteria
+Criteria